Endabelyu/nakama-general/README.md

 # Nakama'S

-[Nakama'S](https://amazingsafari.haidar.dev) Nakama's is an online store for one-piece products merchandise
+[Nakama'S](https://amazingsafari.haidar.dev) is an online store for one-piece products merchandise

 Table of Contents: